cambridge-cares/TheWorldAvatar/thermo/spin-thermochemistry/README.md

 ### Create a Maven project and add Dependencies

-In the development of this SPIN project, you will employ [SPIN](https://www.w3.org/Submission/spin-sparql/), which is SPIN - SPARQL syntax, that is the W3C submission.
+In the development of this SPIN project, you will employ [SPIN - SPARQL syntax](https://www.w3.org/Submission/spin-sparql/).
 Create a Maven project and include the following dependencies in the pom.xml file to enable the use of different SPIN related features supported by these software.

         <!-- https://mvnrepository.com/artifact/org.topbraid/spin -->
         <dependency>